-Our community blog highlights the Olin experience through the voice of our students, faculty, staff, and partnering organizations.
-It’s a platform to highlight our stories, including business interactions, business ventures, travel and study abroad experiences, and Olin’s collaborative environment.
-Visit the blog to check out the latest news and happenings.
+Our community news area on our website highlights the Olin experience through the voice of our students, faculty, staff, and partnering organizations.
+We used to call this our blog (and many times, we still do, as you can tell my our email).
+Whatever you call it, it’s a platform to highlight our stories, including business interactions, business ventures, travel and study abroad experiences, and Olin’s collaborative environment.
+Visit the News & Media page on our website to check out the latest news and happenings.

 We welcome contributions